microsoft/coyote/docs/_learn/programming-models/actors/synchronous-execution.md

 Both of these are `async` methods and must be `awaited` by the caller.
 The method `CreateActorAndExecuteAsync` when awaited, returns only when the newly created actor becomes idle.
 That is, it creates the actor, passes it the initial event `e`, starts executing the actor, and then waits for the actor to become idle.
-A actor is idle when no events can be received from its inbox.
+An actor is idle when no events can be received from its inbox.
 The method `SendEventAndExecuteAsync` when awaited has two possible executions.
 If the `target` actor is running (i.e., it is not idle) then the method only enqueues the event and returns immediately with the return value `false`.
 If the `target` actor was idle then the method enqueues